sweettuse/rsaoc/src/QUESTIONS.md

 ### day 07
 - in sorting i need to keep calculating, e.g., hand_types/card_ranks when sorting
-    - is there a rustic way to cache these values on the struct? and maybe make the struct immutable?
+    - is there a rustic way to cache these values on the struct?
+    - ~and maybe make the struct immutable?~ no there is not, basically module-level open, but keep private to that scope

 ### day 02
 - SOLUTION (thanks collin) - copy the get: